Lloyd Loom: Lusty Lloyd Loom

 William Lusty began in business in 1872 with a hardware shop in London's East End.
 Specialising in timber products the business benefitted from the demand for ammunition packing cases during the First World War.
 In May 1920 Frank Lusty sought the British rights to the new Lloyd Loom fabric, having been tipped off by Lusty's New York agent.
 Full patent rights were acquired in 1921 and the Lustys were in production the following year.

 A few years later the Lusty Lloyd Loom factory covered seventeen acres at Bromley-by-Bow in East London and employed over 500 people making a range of products from baby carriages to kitchen cupboards.
 By 1933 over four hundred designs were featured in the Lusty Lloyd Loom catalogue.
 The factory was completely destroyed by bombing during the afternoon of 7 September 1940, together with over twenty thousand items of stock; there were no fatalities.
 The Lustys relaunched their business with a new catalogue in 1951, though post war austerity prevented them achieving the pre-war sales level.
 The London factory site was eventually sold and the business moved to Martley near Worcester.
 Production ceased in 1968.
 Whilst the Lusty family found other interests and pursuits Lloyd Loom production continued in the United States at Menominee until 1982.
 After a brief hiatus, production resumed in Menominee in 1982 after Flanders Industries purchased the Lloyd Manufacturing works there, forming the Lloyd Flanders company.
 Lloyd Flanders continues to make Lloyd Loom furniture in Menominee today.

-Geoffrey Lusty, a grandson of William Lusty who founded the business, rekindled production in the last decade of the twentieth century by moving production to the Far East.
-Whilst the production standards were as good as the original, and all items were made to the original W Lusty & Sons designs, the sales could not be developed in the United Kingdom and in 2008 the business called in advisors to find a new owner.
-W Lusty & Sons became The Lusty Furniture Company in July 2008, backed by private investors interested in preserving the legacy of Marshall B Lloyd, the inventor of Lloyd Loom.
-Reinstating the original design book the new owners maintained production in Indonesia and now provide the original designs in any colour, as W Lusty & Sons had offered in 1922.
+In the 1990s, Geoffrey Lusty, a grandson of founder William Lusty, resumed production by relocating manufacturing to the Far East.
+In 2008, following difficulties expanding sales in the United Kingdom, the company sought a new owner.
+W Lusty & Sons was renamed The Lusty Furniture Company in July 2008, and production continued in Indonesia using the company's original designs.